suhaib079/data-structures-and-algorithms/python/code-challenges/array-reverse/README.md

+-
+# Binary search:
+- This challenge asked me to reverise an array .

+# Whiteboard process:
 ![](challenge1.JPG)

-# reverse an array:
-- I started at 7:00pm
-- I finished at 9:20pm
-- It took almost 2 hours
--
+# Approach & Efficiency:
+- I just used the range with -1 .